Learning Curves for Decision Making in Supervised Machine Learning: A Survey: Background on Learning Curves

 \subsection{Utility Curves}

-The concept of learning curves can be further generalized to a \emph{utility curve}~\cite{last2007predicting,weiss08maximizingclassifierutility,last2009improving}.
-The utility is usually some trade-off between the performance and the computational cost of training a model.
+The concept of learning curves can be further generalised to a \emph{utility curve}~\citep{last2007predicting,weiss08maximizingclassifierutility,last2009improving}.
+The utility usually involves a trade-off between the performance and the computational cost of training a model.
 The specific details can be different per task.
-The utility is connected to the learning curve in so far as the utility is also a function of the dataset size and is directly influenced by the predictive performance.
-So one could argue that the utility curve $\mathcal{U}$ is obtained by passing the learning curve to the utility function alongside other parameters that influence the utility, most notably the cost of acquiring new instances and the cost to train a model on the respective dataset size.
+The utility is connected to the learning curve in so far as the utility is also a function of the budget and is directly influenced by the predictive performance.
+Therefore, one could argue that the utility curve \utilitycurve is obtained by passing the learning curve to the utility function alongside other parameters that influence the utility, most notably the cost of acquiring new instances and the cost to train a model on the respective dataset size.
 The learning curves associated with utility costs are visualised in Fig.~\ref{fig:performancecurves_utility} (orange) and compared to a normal learning curve.
 Assuming there is a linear cost associated with further training the classifier, we can see that the utility curve (which makes a trade-off between performance and cost) peaks at a given point, and deteriorates afterwards.